zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

     Specifies the semantic version of this API Catalog tile.

     **Note:** Ensure that you increase the version number when you introduce changes to the API service product family details.
-We also recommend that you increase the version number when changes are made to the title and description.

 ### Service parameters
 `apiml.service`